-Introduction
+1 Introduction

-The table below sets out a non-exhaustive list of the proposed risk allocation between a successful bidder and the consumer which is expected to be delivered via a contract with a contract counter-party for non-network solutions or via a Transmission Licence with Ofgem for network solutions.
+This document provides indicative heads of terms for non-network solutions and network solutions.
+The tables below set out a non-exhaustive list of the indicative risk allocation between a successful bidder and consumers which is expected to be delivered via a contract with a contract counter-party for non-network solutions or via a transmission licence with Ofgem for network solutions.

-This table builds on the positions outlined in this Phase 3 consultation (December 2020).
-These heads of terms cover both network and non-network solutions and so, unless specified otherwise, the proposed position will apply in both cases.
+These indicative heads of terms cover both network solutions and non-network solutions and so, unless specified otherwise, the proposed position applies in both cases.
+This table builds on the positions outlined in the Early Competition Plan ("ECP").

-The contract terms and licence terms will be published as part of the tender documents for each tender process.
-Except in the case of minor amendments needed to reflect the technical requirements of each project, the contract terms and licence terms will not be negotiable.
+We expect contract terms and transmission licence conditions will be published as part of the tender documents for each tender process.
+Except in the case of minor amendments to reflect the technical requirements of each project, the contract terms and transmission licence conditions will not likely be negotiable.

-The positions of bidders for network and non-network solutions will be balanced, except where a difference is justified; this is one of the reasons why the terms are non-negotiable.
+The positions of bidders for network solutions and non-network solutions will be balanced, except where a difference is justified; this is one of the reasons why the terms/conditions are expected to be non-negotiable.

-Any sharing of risk in the preliminary works phase referred throughout should be viewed in the context of the proposed post-preliminary works cost assessment process as further detailed in Chapter 4 of this Phase 3 consultation.
+Any sharing of risk in the preliminary works phase referred throughout should be viewed in the context of the proposed post-preliminary works cost assessment process as further detailed in Section 4.2.2 the ECP.